Black Pioneers in the world of Opera

 Although many thought Bumbry’s appearance might herald a new era of black voices at Bayreuth, the next black singer to perform there was bass baritone Simon Estes in a 1978 production ofThe Flying Dutchman.

-Born in the pre-civil rights South of 1931 Verrett was uprouted from her birthplace by her father whose hatred of the South fuelled a determination to seek a better life for his family.
+Born in the pre-civil rights South of America in 1931, Verrett was uprooted from her birthplace by her father whose hatred of the South fuelled a determination to seek a better life for his family.
 Her self-perceived role of maverick was born of a rebellious spirit, an exploring analytical mind and a refusal to live her musical life according to the limitations of others.

 Thank you Shirley Verrett - Prima Donna Assoluta

 At the end of the vocal spectrum is Jessye Norman, a dramatic soprano of stentorian power who rocketed to fame and accrued an enormous international following.
-A native of Augusta Georgia, Norman is one of five children.
+A native of Augusta, Georgia, Norman is one of five children.
 Her early singing experience took place in Mount Calvary Baptist Church.
-At sixteen she entered the Marian Anderson Award contest singing to arias which although she did not win, gained her positive feedback from the judging panel.
+At sixteen she entered the Marian Anderson Award contest, singing to arias - although she did not win, she gained positive feedback from the judging panel.
 She began voice training in 1963and by 1969 settled into a lifestyle of a young diva.
-In Europe signing a three year contract with the Deutsche Oper in Berlin, having debuted as Elisabeth in Wagner’s Tannhauser though resigned when she felt they had little regard for her brand of talent.
-Years passed and Norman abandoned opera temporarily filing her calendar with recital dates and recording sessions in Europe.
-She settled in London and carved a niche in the international music community.
+In Europe she signed a three year contract with the Deutsche Opera in Berlin, having debuted as Elisabeth in Wagner’s.
+Years passed and Norman abandoned opera, temporarily filing her calendar with recital dates and recording sessions in Europe.
+She settled in London and carved a niche into the international music community.